 3. The communication gap is broader than ever

-4. You feel resentment towards your partner
+4. You feel resentment toward your partner

 5. Intimacy is a lost concept in your relationship

 Surely you wouldn’t want to be intimate with a person who constantly blames you for everything.
 You distance yourself from your partner and avoid entering the bedroom when they are in there.
 You do not know how to be intimate with your partner anymore, for a wrong move in bed would also be your fault.
-Save yourself from a loveless marriage before the abuser of blame-shifting ruins your life.
+Save yourself from a loveless marriage before the abuser of blame shifting ruins your life.

-Of course, there are ways wherein you can make things better in your relationship and avoid the blame-shifting chronicle, but if your significant other is simply unable to have a sensible insight of their faults and you consistently continue to be the target of their fury, step away from that relationship.
+Of course, there are ways you can make things better in your relationship and avoid the blame-shifting chronicle, but if your significant other is simply unable to have a sensible insight of their faults and you consistently continue to be the target of their fury, step away from that relationship.